 Yellow fever is spread by day biting mosquitoes (as opposed to the night biting malaria carrying mosquitoes).
 Yellow fever, although rare among travelers, can be severe or fatal in about 10% of those infected.
 It can be nearly 100% prevented through use of the yellow fever vaccine which is recommended for all those over 9 months old.
-Although not required for entry into South Sudan, proof of yellow fever vaccination may be required when exiting the country, as most countries with direct flights from South Sudan, including Kenya and Ethiopia, require yellow fever immunization for all passengers arriving from South Sudan.
-AAll those nine months or older should be immunized prior to arrival.
+Proof of yellow fever vaccination is required when entering or exiting the country, and most countries with direct flights from South Sudan, including Kenya and Ethiopia, require yellow fever immunization for all passengers arriving from South Sudan.
+All those nine months or older should be immunized prior to arrival.

 All routine US immunizations should also be up to date prior to arrival in South Sudan.
 This includes measles, mumps, rubella, chicken pox, Hepatitis A and tetanus, all of which are more common in South Sudan than in the US.
 Additionally it is also recommended that all travelers receive typhoid immunization.
 Hepatitis B immunization is recommended for those with possible sexual contact or who may have blood contamination through use of needles, tattoos or piercings or any medical procedures.